hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 Dependencies on the TSS-Roster

 * The `Roster` API is defined with an AddressBook wrapper for initial development and testing.
-    * The Roster API must be expanded to include the number of shares each node is assigned.
 * A lot can be done in parallel, but final integration will require that the TSS-Roster proposal be fully implemented.
     * Transferring the ledger key will require the new roster life-cycle be complete and working.

 Impacts to Services Team

 * TSS-Roster Proposal
     * Services will adopt the new address book / roster life-cycle
     * If the persistent EC Key for nodes is integrated at this stage,
         * The HAPI transactions for add/update of consensus node in the address book must support a required EC public key.
 * TSS-Ledger-Id Proposal
     * The timing of submitting the candidate roster may need to be adjusted to allow enough time for the candidate roster to have enough key material generated.
     * Services will need to know / detect when the candidate roster fails to be adopted due to not having enough key material generated.
 * TSS-Block-Signing Proposal
     * Services will need to invoke the new ledger signing API to sign a block.
         * This API is asynchronous and will return a future that returns the ledger signature when it is ready.

 Impacts to DevOps Team

 * Each consensus node will need a new private long term EC key in addition to the existing RSA key.
     * EC Key generation will have to happen before a node can join the network.
 * A new node added to an existing network will need to be given a state from an existing node after the network has adopted the consensus roster containing the new node.